-Join Terri Wagner for an in-depth discussion in this video Conducting requirements prioritization, part of Developing Project Requirements.
+Join Terri Wagner for an in-depth discussion in this video Conducting requirements prioritization, part of Project Management Foundations: Requirements (2015).

 - When constraints such as time or money…limit what you can accomplish…the priority of each noted requirement…becomes very important.…So you'll want to determine the relative importance…of each requirement,…decide which requirements need more analysis…to best understand their priority…and look at which requirements should be implemented first.…Requirements are ultimately constrained…by budgets and schedules.…So you'll need to consider the trade offs…in desired functionality to meet those constraints.…